Deuce Bigalow: European Gigolo

-Deuce Bigalow: European Gigolo is a 2005 American crime sex comedy film directed by Mike Bigelow from a screenplay by Rob Schneider, David Garrett, and Jason Ward.
+Deuce Bigalow: European Gigolo is a 2005 American crime sex comedy film directed by Mike Bigelow (in his feature length directorial debut) from a screenplay by Rob Schneider, David Garrett, and Jason Ward.
 The film is the sequel to Deuce Bigalow: Male Gigolo (1999) and stars Schneider (reprising his role from the first film), Eddie Griffin, Til Schweiger, and Jeroen Krabbé.
 The plot involves male prostitute Deuce Bigalow visiting his former pimp T.J. in Amsterdam, and looking for a murderer who is killing the greatest "man-whores" of Europe.

 Deuce Bigalow: European Gigolo was released in the United States on August 12, 2005, by Sony Pictures Releasing through the Columbia Pictures label.
 The film received negative reviews for its crude humor, lack of originality and poor execution and earned less money than its predecessor, grossing over $45 million worldwide against a $22 million budget.
 It was also nominated for Worst Picture at the 26th Golden Raspberry Awards, while Schneider won Worst Actor.